 2018-03-17–2019-09-07 finished certainty: highly likely importance: 5

-Joel Spolsky in 2002 identified a major pattern in technology business & economics: the pattern ofcommoditizing your complement, an alternative to vertical integration, where companies seek to secure a chokepoint or quasi-monopoly in products composed of many necessary & sufficient layers by dominating one layer while fostering so much competition in another layer above or below its layer that no competing monopolist can emerge, prices are driven down to marginal costs elsewhere in the stack, total price drops & increases demand, and the majority of the consumer surplus of the final product can be diverted to the quasi-monopolist.
+Joel Spolsky in 2002 identified a major pattern in technology business & economics: the pattern of “commoditizing your complement”, an alternative to vertical integration, where companies seek to secure a chokepoint or quasi-monopoly in products composed of many necessary & sufficient layers by dominating one layer while fostering so much competition in another layer above or below its layer that no competing monopolist can emerge, prices are driven down to marginal costs elsewhere in the stack, total price drops & increases demand, and the majority of the consumer surplus of the final product can be diverted to the quasi-monopolist.
+No matter how valuable the original may be and how much one could charge for it, it can be more valuable to make it free if it increases profits elsewhere.
 A classic example is the commodification of PC hardware by the Microsoft OS monopoly, to the detriment of IBM & benefit of MS.

 Every product in the marketplace has substitutes and complements.
 A substitute is another product you might buy if the first product is too expensive.
 Chicken is a substitute for beef.
 If you’re a chicken farmer and the price of beef goes up, the people will want more chicken, and you will sell more.

 A complement is a product that you usually buy together with another product.
 Gas and cars are complements.
 Computer hardware is a classic complement of computer operating systems.
 And babysitters are a complement of dinner at fine restaurants.
 In a small town, when the local five star restaurant has a two-for-one Valentine’s day special, the local babysitters double their rates.
 (Actually, the nine-year-olds get roped into early service.)